james75x2-design/VoyageFlow/README.md

 VoyageFlow turns a normal conversation into a complete travel plan.
 Tell it where you want to go, when, and who's joining — it responds with a personalized, day-by-day itinerary written in a luxury-concierge voice, then generates a structured booking desk with deep links to search flights, hotels, tours, and insurance already pre-filled with the traveler's dates, destination, and party size.

-As of **v2.2.0**, VoyageFlow is a **two-mode AI travel assistant**:
+As of **v2.4.0**, VoyageFlow is a **two-mode AI travel assistant with production-grade RAG**:

 - **✈️ Plan a trip** — the original itinerary planner + Booking Desk.
-- **❓ Ask VoyageFlow** — factual Q&A grounded in a curated travel knowledge base with visible citations, prompt-injection defense, and out-of-scope refusal.
+- **❓ Ask VoyageFlow** — factual Q&A grounded in a curated travel knowledge base with hybrid retrieval + cross-encoder reranking, visible citations, prompt-injection defense, and scoped out-of-scope refusal.

 No sign-up.
 No API key required from the user.
 Just start planning.